About us, our theory of change, our team, our funders

 “Menjadi” means “to become” in Indonesian.

 This symbolizes our philosophy that each organization is unique and should follow its own journey of becoming.
-Not only do we hold this as our foundational philosophy, it also represents our process and way of work: adaptive, in service to, and meeting organizations where they feel we can provide impact.
+Not only do we hold this as our foundational philosophy, it also represents our process and way of work: adaptive, in service to, and meeting organizations where they feel we can support.

-Menjadi itself seeks to become a partner and ally for sub-national and national environmental CSOs.
-We aim to respond to the challenges that CSOs face in strengthening organizational capacity, accessing funding, engaging in equitable partnerships, and deepening their impact.
+Menjadi itself seeks to become a partner and ally for local and national environmental CSOs.
+We aim to respond to the challenges that CSOs face in strengthening organizational capacity, accessing funding, engaging in equitable partnerships and deepening their impact.

 We aim to contribute to the conditions needed for CSOs to thrive on their own terms—and for funders to listen, adapt, and invest in meaningful change.